Edward Banayoti: Career

+At the end of 2003, Ernest Anderson registered Golden Gate Funds LP.
 According to the Ontario Securities Commission (OSC), they opened an investigation in 2005 into Golden Gate Funds which was an unlicensed firm marketing its products to the public.

 More than 150 investors collectively invested over $8-million into this fund managed by Banayoti (known as Ernest Anderson at the time), before the company went bankrupt.
 A case was heard before an OSC tribunal and a settlement was agreed in 2009 in which Banayoti acknowledged using investor funds not to invest in mortgages, as he told investors, but to cover operating costs and make payments to previous investors.
 As part of the settlement, the OSC demanded $4.7-million in monetary penalties.
 As of January 2012, the full amount of the penalties remained unpaid.

 In 2015, Banayoti changed his name from Ernie Anderson to Edward Banayoti and founded the arms brokerage company Defence Unlimited.
 The company is registered as an organisation on the EU list of lobbies as of 2017 and is listed as supplying “Security, and Defence Supplies.
 Lobbying, and Political Consulting.
 EU military progress and licensing procedures."